A Guide to the Compact 65 Aluminum Keyboard

 2. Slide mode toggle to wired position

-3. Keyboard activates immediately with default RGB effect
+3. Keyboard activates immediately — no drivers required

 4. Polling rate is 1000Hz in this mode

-Note: Bluetooth polling rate is 125Hz.
-For gaming or latency-sensitive work, use Wired or 2.4GHz mode.
+Note: For gaming or latency-sensitive work, use Wired or 2.4GHz mode (1000Hz).
+Bluetooth (125Hz) is best for productivity and multi-device switching.

 Keyboard Layout & Function Keys